 The SARS outbreak in 2003 created similar demand surges for PPE and other protective products and some companies responded to this demand by developing new and highly effective preventative and protective equipment.
 Singapore Technologies Electronics, a company of Singapore Technologies Engineering, developed a thermal camera system able to detect fevers and within five weeks sold 138 camera systems, contributing an estimated $12 million to the company’s annual sales.
-As seen in the Ebola outbreak, overall PPE demand increased as well: Halyard Health of Kimberly Clark reported a rise in PPE orders 30% above normal pre-influenza season annual levels and hit their cap production during the SARS outbreak in 2003.
+As seen in the Ebola epidemic, overall PPE demand increased as well: Halyard Health of Kimberly Clark reported a rise in PPE orders 30% above normal pre-influenza season annual levels and hit their cap production during the SARS outbreak in 2003.
+Like with the Ebola epidemic, increased demand and sale of PPE during the SARS outbreak created unique opportunities for profit for companies that provide these necessary specialized equipment to affected governments and treatment facilities.

-PPE is only one of many preparedness costs that face facilities during a disease outbreak.
-Training healthcare workers and government personnel for a pandemic event can be one of the most costly preparedness expenditures for, yet is seldom discussed in relation to the economics of pandemic events.
-In a report on the cost of Ebola-preparedness in U.S. hospitals, Dalythat the largest cost of Ebola preparedness was staff training.
-The sudden fear of Ebola spreading to the U.S. created a high demand for hospital staff to be trained and estimates of administrative costs due tospent Ebola procedures and protocols were also incredibly high.
-Since traditional methods of personnel can be incredibly costly, there is an increasing demand for cheaper pandemic training programs and resources These financial incentives may catalyze the development and sale of new training technologies.Cost effective digital training programs for healthcare personnel could be economically beneficial for both training program developers and healthcare organizations in the future.
-Adequate training during a pandemic can also reduce the stress and psychological trauma of healthcare workers.
+PPE is only one of many preparedness costs that face treatment facilities during a disease outbreak.
+Training healthcare workers and government personnel for disease outbreak response can be one of the most costly preparedness expenditures for organizations, yet the economic cost of training is seldom discussed in relation to the economics of pandemic events.
+Training procedures for infectious disease outbreaks are often resource-intensive and expensive, making it costly to train large amounts of people quickly, but adequately trained staff is necessary to control outbreaks of infectious diseases like Ebola .
+In a report on the cost of Ebola-preparedness in U.S. hospitals, Daly suggests that the largest cost of Ebola preparedness was in fact staff training.
+The sudden fear of Ebola spreading to the U.S. created a high demand for hospital staff training that was costly due to administrative costs and the opportunity cost of staff time spent learning Ebola procedures and protocols .
+For example, hospitals in Connecticut estimated spending around 2 million in Ebola training cost alone.
+For some appointed facilities, however, Ebola training initiatives brought in new funding opportunities, as was the case with Emory University, Nebraska Medical Center, and Bellevue Hospital who were awarded 12 million dollars total from the Department of Homeland Security (DHS) and the CDC to lead the National Ebola Training and Education Center.
+These facilities were allocated these funds to assess capacity, and provide training and tools to prepare other treatments centers around the U.S. for a possible Ebola case.

+Since traditional methods of personnel training can be incredibly costly, there is an increasing demand for cheaper pandemic training programs and resources.
+These financial incentives may catalyze the development and sale of new electronic or internet based training technologies like the Ebola training toolkit produced by the CDC .
+For example, initial studies have shown a computer-assisted resilience training tool can help workers prepare for the stressful working conditions associated with influenza outbreaks.
+This tool can help combat stress-related absenteeism, infection of workers, and psychological trauma, all of which can lead to significant losses of necessary hospital labor during a disease outbreak. .
+While there is not yet definitive research to determine if these tools can effectively replace old standards of training, there is potential for a profitable market to develop around these cost effective training methods.
+If proven useful, these tools can help mitigate the economic cost of future pandemics.

 Pharmaceutical Industry